Women Tell All About Dating While Having Herpes

 having herpes

-Dating is difficult.
-In dating, Black women are frequently forced to feel inadequate and unworthy of truly genuine, caring, and lasting relationships.
-When you add herpes to the equation, things can become more problematic.
+In dating, Black women often experience being made to feel inadequate and unworthy of truly genuine, caring, and lasting relationships.
+Adding herpes to the equation can further exacerbate the difficulties.

 Sexually transmitted diseases (STIs), particularly herpes, are fraught with stigma.
 Confusion and an overall lack of awareness are to blame for feelings of shame, anxiety, confusion, and preconceptions regarding herpes.
 It’s so widespread that many individuals have it yet don’t talk about it.
 You’ve probably snatched entitlement or gone on a date with somebody who has it.
 So, how does it feel to be looking for love while publicly coping with this?
 Four women agreed to discuss their experiences negotiating sex and dating as a Black woman with herpes.